wptrainingteam/learn-wp-content/developer-learning-pathway/09-developing-for-wordpress-securely/02-fixing-common-security-vulnerabilities.md

 In the first lesson of this module, you learned about the main security principles that you should follow when developing a custom plugin or theme.

-In this lesson, you're going to learn how to apply these principles when developing your WordPress plugins and themes, by fixing a badly coded form submission plugin.
+In this lesson, you're going to learn how to apply these principles when developing your WordPress plugins and themes, by fixing an insecurely coded form submission plugin.

 ## The badly coded form submission plugin

-To start, browse to the [badly coded form submission plugin](https://github.com/jonathanbossenger/wp-learn-plugin-security), and download and install the plugin to your local development environment.
+To start, download the [Learn Plugin Security plugin](https://github.com/wptrainingteam/beginner-developer/blob/main/wp-learn-plugin-security.1.0.0.zip), and install the plugin to your local development environment.

 Then, open the main plugin file in your code editor, and take a look at the code.